China should probe foreign luxury carmakers over prices - Xinhua

-Xinhua said the price of imported cars had become a contentious topic following investigations into how foreign companies in other sectors priced their goods.
+Xinhua said that in the wake of investigations into how foreign companies in other sectors price their goods, the question of imported cars had become a contentious topic.

-Analysts, however, said they did not expect foreign carmakers to become the latest target over prices.
-Volkswagen's (VOWG_p.DE) luxury division Audi said vehicle prices in China were comparable to other countries once taxes and other factors were taken into account.
+Analysts, however, said they did not expect foreign carmakers to become the latest target of China's focus on prices.

 "Milk powder pricing is a more imperative problem, as it's baby food and concerns ... families," said Yale Zhang, managing director of Automotive Foresight (Shanghai) Co Ltd, a consultancy and industry research firm.